Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

-rat gives his map of the underground 3rd domain to wanderer chrone gives money to wanderer mari visits bleeder and gives him a garnet
+rat gives his map of the underground 3rd domain to wanderer chrone gives money to wanderer mari visits bleeder and gives him a garnet that reduces bloodthirst to lower levels!!!

+hunter and aki dont give anything

+chrone aki and mari knows
+	baldthazar
+	mari tells everyone the memory loss

+everyion eexcept aki and mari knows about the skydome

+corvuds is sent to